svfarago/SQLAlchemy_challenge/README.md

 ### Operating Instructions =============
-* Note: You may need a password to access a Postgres database.
+* Note: app.py is configured to run on a local database.

 ### Data Set(s) =======================